 We are now accepting applications for one psychologist position and one public representative position on the National Register Board of Directors.
-The term begins January 1, 2021.
+The term begins January 1, 2022.

 Psychologist applicants must be currently credentialed by the National Register.
 We do not require a minimum number of years of licensure or professional practice, and strongly encourage applications from early career psychologists.
 Experience in training sites, VAs, military settings, or school psychology is a plus.
 Expertise in healthcare delivery systems including primary care settings, outpatient clinics, community hospitals, and university hospitals is also valued.

 Other experiences and areas of expertise will be considered for all applicants, depending on how those characteristics supplement the strengths of the current Board of Directors and serve the mission of the National Register.
 We seek a diverse range of candidates of any background, gender, sexual orientation, and ethnicity.

 So that you may make an informed decision as to your interest and availability in applying for the Board of Directors, please note that:

 - The primary role of the Board is to set policy consistent with the purposes of the corporation, a 501(c)(3) nonprofit organization.
 The Board of Directors meets twice a year, usually in early June and December, on Friday and Saturday (although recently we have been meeting remotely due to COVID-19).
 Between Board meetings, discussion and some decision-making occurs through email and conference calls.
 Each Board member serves on at least one NR committee; each committee conducts its business by email and conference call.

 - As we are a nonprofit organization, Board members do not receive a salary or stipend, but are reimbursed for reasonable expenses (e.g., economy-class airfare, hotel accommodations, and meals) to attend meetings.